metaborg/spoofax-intellij/BUILD.md

 ## Deploying

-To deploy the plugin, click _Build_ &rarr; _Prepare All Plugin Module For Deployment_.
+To deploy the plugin, click _Build_ &rarr; _Prepare All Plugin Modules For Deployment_.